Before you have your healthcare in Northern Ireland:

 - make sure you are eligible for the NIPHS

-- consider applying for prior authorisation
+- consider applying for prior notification

 - check what medical records to bring with you